If your employee handbook or HR joining letter or networking event invitation mentions dress code: “business casual”, what exactly does that mean??

 Items/ Mistakes to Avoid/Non-Business-Attire:

 What to wear to work can be quite confusing as many offices, especially start-ups and small to medium-scale businesses, have relaxed norms.
-Even with a casual dress code, some articles of clothing are almost always inappropriate, no matter the workplace
+Even with a casual dress code, some items of clothing are almost always inappropriate, no matter the workplace.

 - Tight or revealing tops/crop-tops/hoodies

 - Loud colors such as yellow or red